chrispader/EyeMind/README.txt

 		D.3.4 Heatmap and overlays
 				1. Use the rainbow colored icon to see the heatmaps and overlays
-				2. Choose the metric, aggregation, timestamp unit and which BPMN elements to additionally include (activites, events, gateways, labels, data objects are included by default)
+				2. Choose the question, metric, aggregation, timestamp unit and which BPMN elements to additionally include (activites, events, gateways, labels, data objects are included by default)
 				2. use the file explorer to access the models
 				3. To exit the heatmap and overlays press the same icon again